 The causes of allergies – that is, the substances or allergens that can trigger this type of reaction – are extensive.
-They range from some types of food (for example, eggs, wheat, shellfish, nuts and dairy products) to environmental allergens such as pollen, grains, mould and dust, and even allergies to certain medications, pets, insect stings, cosmetics and metals.
+They range from certain foods (for example, eggs, wheat, shellfish, nuts and dairy products) to environmental allergens such as pollen, grains, mould and dust, and even allergies to certain medications, pets, insect stings, cosmetics and metals.

-Symptoms of allergies can range from simply irritating to a life-threatening reaction called anaphylaxis.
+Symptoms of allergies can range from being an annoyance to a life-threatening reaction called anaphylaxis.

 Usually, airborne allergens (for example, pollen) result in:

 - Hay fever, which is characterised by sneezing, itchy, puffy eyes, a runny nose and a scratchy throat.

 - Asthmatic symptoms due to narrowed airways, which include wheezing, coughing and shortness of breath.

 Food allergies are more likely to cause:

 - Tingling or swelling of the mouth, tongue or throat.

 Other symptoms of allergies include hives and itching skin, chest tightness and in severe cases, anaphylaxis, signs of which include difficulty breathing, a drop in blood pressure, a rash, nausea and vomiting, dizziness, loss of consciousness and even coma.